barbalet/werewolf/README.md

 *	Python which compiles through ``python``
 *	Java which compiles through ``javac/java``
 *	Ruby which compiles through ``ruby``
+*	Rust which compiles through ``rustc``

-For now, these four languages will be the only ones ported.
+For now, these five languages will be the only ones ported.
 To optimize and further pattern match the ``ww`` “satire” solution to effective cross-porting.

 ## Command Line Syntax ##